colincasey/arcserver.rb/README.md

     results = fs.applyEdits([ f ], [ ], [  ]) # adds, updates, deletes

-You can simply edit a feature if you have an objectid
+You can simply edit a feature if you have an objectId, maybe retrieved with a Query

     f = ArcServer::Graphics::Feature.new({ attributes: { objectId:12345,address:"via dei matti 0",district:"4"} })